ryanatkn/cosmicplayground/src/sy/README.md

   but dynamic styles in mark are generally supported, e.g. `class="static {is ? 'dynamic' : 'thisworks'}"`.
   (I'd appreciate help expanding the supported use cases here)
-- reaping the benefits of removing unused classes and warning on undefined classes requires buying into config and build tools, inherently adding more complexity in a way that feels similar to adopting TypeScript (to a much lesser degree, and with similar benefits when working with css classes)
+- requires buying into config and build tools, inherently adding more complexity in a way that feels similar to adopting TypeScript (to a much lesser degree, and with similar benefits: removing unused classes and warning on undefined classes feel so worth it)

 - you may not be able to unsee a lack of awesomeness in other solutions :sob:

+> anything big missing? please submit an issue or pull request!

 ## disclaimer